Rafael-l-m/Sudoku/README.md

 A simple command-line Sudoku solver written in C++.

+Just a practice project for learning purposes only.

 ## Features
 - Reads a Sudoku puzzle from input
 - Outputs the solved puzzle to the terminal